evelyn0414/L46/README.md

 ## MsPFL implementation

 The main function for comparing the strategies using MsPFL framework is in `MsPFL/my_main.py`,  and concluded experimental results can be found in `MsPFL/res.csv`.
-We have another `README.md` file in the folder to navigate the code in detail.
+We have another `README.md` file in the folder to help execute and navigate the code in detail.

 ## Flwr implementation

+We further provide instructions in the folder.